0xAX/linux-insides/linux-bootstrap-1.md

 CS base     0xffff0000
 ```

 Processor works in the [real mode](http://en.wikipedia.org/wiki/Real_mode) now and we need to make a little retreat for understanding memory segmentation in this mode.
 Real mode supported in all x86 compatible processors from [8086](http://en.wikipedia.org/wiki/Intel_8086) to modern intel 64 CPUs.
 8086 processor had 20 bit addres bus, it means that it could work with 0-2^20 address space (1 MB).
-But it had only 16 bit registers, but with 16 bit registers maximum address is 2^16 or 0xffff (640 kb).
+But it had only 16 bit registers, but with 16 bit registers maximum address is 2^16 or 0xffff (640 KB).
 To use all of the address space was used memory segmentation.
-All memory was divided into small fixed-size segments by 65535 bytes or 64 kb.
-Since we can not address memory behind 640 kb with 16 bit register, was coined another method to do it.
+All memory was divided into small fixed-size segments by 65535 bytes or 64 KB.
+Since we can not address memory behind 640 KB with 16 bit register, was coined another method to do it.
 Address consists of two parts: beginning address of segment and offset from the beginning of this segment.
 For getting physical address of memory need to multiply segment part on 16 and add offset part:

 ```
 PhysicalAddress = Segment * 16 + Offset